Understanding peacefulness through the world news: Conclusion

+New technologies have been increasingly acknowledged as critical tools to foster peacefulness \cite{colaresi2017robot,hattotuwa2013big}.
+In particular, new digital data streams harnessed with AI techniques allow for predictive analytics to enhance early warning about emerging conflicts and operational risks, cost- and time-effectively.

-This study exploits the GDELT digital news database, an alternative source of information, to estimate the monthly peacefulness values through GPI.
-GDELT news is related to socio-political events and can be used as a proxy for measuring GPI in all countries worldwide.
+This study exploits GDELT, a database containing digital news related to socio-political events, to estimate the monthly peacefulness values through GPI.
 Measuring the GPI score at a monthly level can indicate trends at a much finer scale than it is possible with the yearly official measurements, capturing month-to-month fluctuations and significant events that would be otherwise neglected.

-In particular, using machine learning techniques, we estimate the GPI values for 163 countries worldwide, with different socio-economic, political, and military profiles.
-We produce GPI estimates for each country through the Elastic Net, Decision Tree, Random Forest models, Support Vector Regressor, and Extreme Gradient Boosting (XGBoost) models.
-Comparing the models' performance, it is evident that Extreme Gradient Boosting outperforms the other four models.
+We use machine learning techniques to estimate the GPI values from 1-month-ahead up to 6-months-ahead for 163 countries worldwide, with different socio-economic, political, and military profiles.
+There are countries for which the model performance is high, while for others, the model performance is medium or low.
+We conduct in-depth analysis on country models with high performance, such as Saudi Arabia, Yemen, the United States, and the United Kingdom.
+We apply explainability techniques to provide explanations for their models' predictions and reveal the profile of each country.

-In addition, we apply the SHAP methodology, which is based on game theory and local explanations, to identify the contribution of each variable to the model behavior.
-We show that the SHAP values offer a general explanation of each model's most important GDELT variables.
-As expected, the most important variables indicate the profile of each country.
-For example, the most important variables for the Yemen XGBoost model reveal a war-torn country profile.
-Particularly, the variables are related to to military aid, territory occupation, bombing, as well as negotiations, discussions, yields, visits, international involvements, and consults.
-Additionally, the SHAP values offer a local explanation of the models' behavior and help us understand how the contribution of the most important variables change for each specific prediction.
-Therefore, with this analysis, we are able to explain the errors in the predictions and identify the events that drive the errors.
+For example, the most important variables for Yemen are related to military aid, territory occupation, bombing, negotiations, discussions, yields, visits, international involvements, and consults, revealing a war-torn country profile.
+Additionally, an analysis of SHAP local explanations of the selected countries' models allows us to explain the errors in the predictions and identify the events that drive these errors.